 Matka echoes last week's

-Lucky Bhaskar in several ways: both films centre on morally questionable protagonists portrayed as "heroes", and both feature impeccably designed sets evoking post-Independence India.
+Lucky Baskhar in several ways: both films centre on morally questionable protagonists portrayed as "heroes", and both feature impeccably designed sets evoking post-Independence India.
 Meenakshi Chaudhary plays the long-suffering wife in both films, and G V Prakash scores both soundtracks.
 This convergence of talent and themes may be coincidental, but a more cynical critic might see it as a symptom of the industry's trend towards the same, safe formulas.

-At least Lucky Bhaskar had internal logic and consistent characterizations.
+At least Lucky Baskhar had internal logic and consistent characterizations.
 Vasu, on the other hand, is a muddled mix of contradictory ideals.
 In an early scene, Vasu, forced into a dogfighting match by the prison warden, refuses to throw the game, claiming he'd rather lose money than lose respect.
 Yet later in life he becomes ruthlessly greedy, undermining his earlier words.

 The movie sacrifices Vasu's characterization for style.
 Some scenes are jarringly dissonant as the movie tries hard to present itself as a portrait of a mafia man.
 We see Vasu chopping off a lieutenant's hand for cheating.
 We see him stride through a warehouse stacked to the ceiling with cash from his Matka operations.
 The movie's hyperbole even extends to a point where Matka's notoreity supposedly reaches the desk of then-PM Indira Gandhi, who's alarmed that "the country's economy will collapse" due to how much money is tied up in the game.
 A CBI officer even tosses out a laughably improbable stat: that 50% of Indian currency is sunk into Matka.
 This would be less absurd if we actually saw the game's addictive pull or its widespread impact, but all we get is a rushed montage.